RADON TESTING

 THE SILENT KILLER

-The EPA has identified Radon to be a carcinogen and has linked it to other lung disease.
+The EPA has identified Radon to be a carcinogen and has linked it to lung disease.
 Radon is the second leading cause of lung cancer, next to smoking.
-If the level of Radon in the air inside your home is greater than 4.0 pCi/L, you should take action and remediate immediately.
+If the level of Radon in the air inside your home is greater than 4.0 pCi/L, you should take action immediately.
 The indoor levels of Radon concentration can be unpredictable based on the construction of the home.

 What do the Test Results Mean?